pulp/pulpcore/docs/workflows/signed-metadata.rst

       Plugins may provide other signing service classes that may need their JSON output to contain different information.

-   Below is an example of a signing script:
+   Below is an example of a signing script that produces signatures for content:

    .. code-block:: bash